The stories that matter most are often the hardest to learn.

 But those are the stories that I have been documenting for more than thirty years.

-After more than thirty years in the field, I have built a substantial body of work that will be published in a series of forthcoming books.
-Each is a sustained record of how ordinary people live, in places and circumstances the world rarely pauses to consider.
+It is the record that history won't otherwise keep.
+After more than thirty years in the field, I have built a substantial body of work that tells how ordinary people live in places and circumstances the world rarely pauses to consider.

-I serve as Goodwill Ambassador for the UN Migration Agency (IOM) for the East, Horn and Southern Africa region, advocating for those whose stories are rarely told on one of the defining issues of our time.
 I hold press accreditations from the International Federation of Journalists and the National Union of Journalists.
 I have delivered a TEDx talk on exploring humanity, and I work regularly with NGOs and institutions whose missions touch the lives of ordinary communities.